Presidency of James Madison: Prelude to war

 Madison hurriedly called on Congress to put the country "into an armor and an attitude demanded by the crisis," specifically recommending enlarging the army, preparing the militia, finishing the military academy, stockpiling munitions, and expanding the navy.
 Madison faced formidable obstacles—a divided cabinet, a factious party, a recalcitrant Congress, obstructionist governors, and incompetent generals, together with militia who refused to fight outside their states.
 The most serious problem facing the war effort was lack of unified popular support.
 There were serious threats of disunion from New England, which engaged in extensive smuggling with Canada and refused to provide financial support or soldiers.
 Events in Europe also went against the United States.
-Shortly after the United States declared war, Napoleon launched an invasion of Russia, and the failure of that campaign turned the tide against French and towards Britain and her allies.
+Shortly after the United States declared war, Napoleon launched an invasion of Russia, and the failure of the invasion turned the tide against French and towards Britain and its allies.
 In the years prior to the war, Jefferson and Madison had reduced the size of the military, closed the Bank of the U.S., and lowered taxes.
 These decisions added to the challenges facing the United States, as by the time the war began, Madison's military force consisted mostly of poorly trained militia members.

 defeats HMS Guerriere, a significant event during the war.

 Military action

-Madison hoped that the war would end in a couple months after the capture of Canada, but his hopes were quickly dashed.
+Madison hoped that the war would end in a few months after the American occupation of Canada, but his hopes were quickly dashed.
 Madison had believed the state militias would rally to the flag and invade Canada, but the governors in the Northeast failed to cooperate.
 Their militias either sat out the war or refused to leave their respective states for action.
-The senior command at the War Department and in the field proved incompetent or cowardly—the general at Detroit surrendered to a smaller British force without firing a shot.
+The senior command at the War Department and in the field proved incompetent or cowardly— General William Hull surrendered Fort Detroit to a smaller British force without firing a shot.
 Gallatin discovered the war was almost impossible to fund, since the national bank had been closed, major financiers in the New England refused to help, and government revenue depended largely on tariffs.
 Though the Democratic-Republican Congress was willing to go against party principle to authorize an expanded military, they refused to levy direct taxes until June 1813.
 Lacking adequate revenue, and with its request for loans refused by New England bankers, the Madison administration relied heavily on high-interest loans furnished by bankers based in New York City and Philadelphia.
-The American campaign in Canada, led by Henry Dearborn, ended with defeat at the Battle of Stoney Creek.
+Another American invasion of Canada, led by Henry Dearborn, ended with defeat at the Battle of Stoney Creek.
 Meanwhile, the British armed American Indians, most notably several tribes allied with the Shawnee chief, Tecumseh, in an attempt to threaten American positions in the Northwest.